trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
--Up to 60 increase rendering speed with configuration to render multiple files using a single call to LDView.
+-Up to 60 percent increase rendering speed with configuration to render multiple files using a single call to LDView.
- *All PLI (part list/BOM) parts for a given step are rendered in a single call versue individually.
+ *All PLI (part list/BOM) parts for a given step are rendered in a single call versus individually.
 For CSI (Step models), all multi-step images on a page are rendered in a single call including callout(s).
-Single step page images are rendered with a single call for all model images including those in callou(s).
-This new confiuration will default as checked.
+Single step page images are rendered with a single call for all model images including those in callout(s).
+This new confiuration will default as checked in the preferences dialog.
  *To achieve this behavior, input files (csi.ldr, pli.ldr) are now uniquely named because rendering multiple files is done by using -SaveSnapshots=1 instead of -SaveSnapshot=somefile.png and then listing all the LDR files at the end of the command line.
 There is no control over the output file names.
 Instead, LDView will automatically use the input base filename changing only the output filename extension from .ldr to .png.
- *Enabling this feature is optonal and can be selected on the Configuration= tab by checking the box 'Use multiple files single call rendering' in the 'LDView in installed' group box.
+ *Enabling this feature is optonal and can be selected on the Configuration/Preferences/Rendering tab by checking the box 'Use multiple files single call rendering' in the 'LDView is installed' group box.
 LDView must be installed and configured to enable this option.
  *Notice: As this feature required a significant rewrite of the core image generation logic, it is likely to generate some unexpected behavior as not every scenario has been tested.
 Please report any unexptected behavior.
-Contact details can be found under the Help=
+Contact details can be found under the Help/About menu.
--Move LPub3D Ldraw archive libraries to AppData and rename unofficial library to lpub3dldrawunf.zip (r707) *Archive libraries loaded automatically by ldraw during ldraw installation and distributed with portable media *Archive libraries stored in user data (i.e. on Windows user/AppData/Local/Lpub3D Software/Lpub/libraries *LPub3D does not use parts from LDraw directory and ldconfig will fallback to resource version if no LDraw instance *With exception of 'p' and 'parts', parts stored under .\LDraw\Unofficial are automatically added to lpub3d archive during application startup
+-Move LPub3D Ldraw archive libraries to AppData and rename unofficial library to lpub3dldrawunf.zip (r707) *Archive libraries loaded automatically by ldraw during ldraw installation and is also distributed with portable media *Archive libraries stored in user data (i.e. on Windows user/AppData/Local/Lpub3D Software/Lpub/libraries) *LPub3D does not use parts from LDraw directory and ldconfig will fallback to the imbedded resource version if no LDraw directory is detected (This feature is not yet fully enabled.
+It is targeting a future enhancement)
+ *With exception of 'p' and 'parts', parts stored under .\LDraw\Unofficial are automatically added to lpub3d archive during application startup
- *Lpub3d expects the official and unofficial archive in the same directory *Lpub3d will prompt for archive file on startup if none is detected in the default location - support portable media and repackaged distributions (i.e. AIOI installation)
+ *Lpub3d expects the official and unofficial library archive in the same directory.
+ *Lpub3d will prompt for archive file on startup if none is detected in the default expected location - this feature is targeted to support portable media and repackaged distributions (i.e. AIOI installations)
  *If portable media installed in Program Files/(x86) folder, LPub3D will warn that it cannot place writable files at the default data location (folders under the installation directory) because UAC will prevent update access.
-This is useful for repackaged distribution (i.e. AIOI installations)
+This is useful for repackaged distributions (i.e. AIOI installations)
 -Multi-step callouts are now movable (r656)
- *Callouts on multi-step pages are not freely movable on the page -Add menu option to download official LDraw archive - unofficial archive was already available (r708) *You can refresh both your official and unofficial LDraw library archives from the UI -Add callouts, refactor and optimize LDView single call image generation, see r683,r684,r685 (r698) *The LDView 'Single Call' rendering performance improvement will address parts list and model rendering for single step page, multi-step page and callouts - including divided pages/callouts.
+ *Callouts on multi-step pages are now freely movable on the page.
+-Add menu option to download official LDraw archive - unofficial archive was already available in v1.3.5 (r708) *You can refresh both your official and unofficial LDraw library archives from the UI - As you may see from reading the change log, the aim is to over time allow LPub3D to be completely autonomous while maintaining it's ability to detect and consume unique and individual LDraw environment configurations.
+-Add callouts, refactor and optimize LDView single call image generation, see r683,r684,r685 (r698) *The LDView 'Single Call' rendering performance improvement will address parts list and model rendering for single step page, multi-step page and callouts - including divided pages/callouts.
 For example, a callout with 6 models, divided into 3 sections will send a single call to LDView to render all 6 model (CSI) images.
 -Add progress bar to mpd/ldr file load (r690)
  *Users can now see the progress of loading models.
 This is particularly useful for large models or models which include a large number of lines due to generated flex-parts etc...
--Enable 'Use multiple files single call rendering' for LDView from Preferences= tab (r687) *LDView 'Single Call' rendering performance improvement can be selected or unselected from the preferences dialog.
+-Enable 'Use multiple files single call rendering' for LDView from Preferences/Rendering/LDView is installed/Use Multiple files single call rendering. (r687)
+ *LDView 'Single Call' rendering performance improvement can be selected or unselected from the preferences dialog.
 Although I tested the as many scenarios as I can think of.
 If this new feature encounters some unique model file configuration that causes unexpected behavior, the user can revert back to the legacy functionality if s/he so desire.
 -Increase PLI (Part list/BOM) and CSI (Model) rendering speed with LDView using -SaveSnapshots=1 (r683/r684/r685) *'Single Call' performance improvement for LDView